Political positions of Tulsi Gabbard: Afghanistan

 In 2011 and the following years, Gabbard repeatedly requested an end to the Afghanistan war.

 At the Democratic debate on July 31, 2019, Gabbard accused Trump of continuing to betray Americans by repeatedly walking back his plans to withdraw from Afghanistan, adding that withdrawing American troops from Afghanistan was about leadership" and that "the leadership" she would bring would be "to do the right thing" and "bring our troops home within the first year in office and end the wasteful regime change wars …."

-After The Washington Post reported on long lasting and systematic misleading of the American public by the US government about the situation and progress of the Afghanistan war, Gabbard said she would introduce legislation for a Congressional inquiry into "the lying and wasting of taxpayer dollars" and lives of US service members.
+After The Washington Post reported on long lasting and systematic misleading of the American public by the US government about the situation and progress of the Afghanistan war, Gabbard said she would introduce legislation for a congressional inquiry into "the lying and wasting of taxpayer dollars" and lives of US service members.
 She accused the military-industrial complex, contractors and consultancy companies of profiting from "a scam that ripped the US taxpayers off over a trillion dollars since 9/11 in Afghanistan alone."
 Gabbard reiterated her request to bring US troops home from Afghanistan.

+Armenia

+Gabbard expressed her support for Armenia and the Armenians Christians in the conflict with Azerbaijan.
+In 2017, Gabbard was part of a team of US lawmakers that visited Armenia, including Artsakh, claimed by both Azerbaijan and Armenia.
+She has accused Turkey of encouraging and inciting 2020 Nagorno-Karabakh conflict, and co-signed a letter expressing concern over Azerbaijan's aggression against Artsakh and possible conflict with Armenia.

+In 2019, Gabbard was also a co-sponsor of the Armenian Genocide Resolution legislation, along with several other US Senators and US Representatives, to push for an official US recognition of the Armenian Genocide.
+Regarding the 1915 mass killings, Gabbard said that "the Ottoman Empire was attempting to cleanse itself of the Armenian and Christians populations, and the US became home to many survivors".
+In 2021, United States finally recognized the Ottoman-era mass killings of Armenians as a genocide, in spite of opposition by Turkey.

+China

+During her 2020 presidential campaign, Gabbard criticized President Donald Trump's confrontational attitude towards China, instead proposing a cooperative relationship to confront global challenges such as climate change.
+She opposed Trump's trade war with China, calling his approach "extremely volatile" and having "ravaging and devastating effects" on both manufacturers and farmers, while expressing concern the trade war could eventually lead to a "hot war" with China.
+She also stated her belief that the trade war has made it more difficult to secure Chinese support over a nuclear deal with North Korea; she said America should work with China on denuclearization of the Korean Peninsula.